Butia capitata or Jelly Palm is the most hardy among the feather palms: -15 °C if the soil is dry.

 The small yellow fruits are eaten fresh, in jelly or macerated to produce palm wine.
 They taste more or less like mangos.

-- soak in tepid water for 2 days
+- soak 1-2 days in tepid water

-- sow in light, humid medium
+- sow in light humid soil

 - Butia capitata: William Avery